|DIGC/CSCI 158 P4 Introduction to Computational Media*|

 |ENGL 355 Professional Writing|

 |ANY DIGC Course|

 **Students may also use additional courses under Cultural Approaches as electives.
-In addition, any new courses in DIGC offered in the course of the academic year that are not included in this list at the time of catalog publication may be used as elective credit in the minor.
+In addition, any new courses in DIGC which may be offered in the course of the academic year which are not included in this list at the time of catalog publication, may be used as elective credit in the minor.